wesleydonald/MTRN4231/README.md

 ## Robustness

-The `brain` node manages game logic and decisions, decoupling tasks and making the system easier to debug and maintain.
+The `brain` node manages game logic and decisions, making the system easier to debug and maintain.
 The custom designed gripper has replaceable holders which allows for about ± 20 mm of error from the computer vision pipline, used for reliable grasping.
-The game pieces are also custom designed with a small tab which ensures a consistent grip.
-The pieces have a diameter of 60 mm which allows for ± 20 mm of error as the board squares are 100 mm $^2$.
+The game pieces have a diameter of 60 mm which allows for ± 20 mm of error as the board squares are 100 mm $^2$.
+The game pieces are also designed with a small tab which ensures a consistent grip.

 <p align="center">
   <img src="images/Pieces.png" width="700">